-©Georgios Kollidas/Alamy Stock Photo
+Alonzo Chappel/Georgios Kollidas/Alamy Stock Photo

-Harriet Martineau, an early pioneer of sociology who studied social behavior both in her native England and in the United States.
+Harriet Martineau, a pioneer of sociology who studied social behavior both in her native England and in the United States.
 Martineau proposed some of the methods still used by sociologists, including systematic observation.